 Responding to my first attempt at memoir, my teacher wrote back, “Why is this in the third person?”

 I wanted to disappear into the narrative, like my news writing usually allowed.
-It wasn’t until I studied with Philip Lopate and Susan Shapiro did I begin to understand – and covet – the power of the personal essay.
+It wasn’t until I studied with Phillip Lopate and Susan Shapiro did I begin to understand – and covet – the power of the personal essay.

 So when 25-year essayist Bob Brody recently invited me to cover his panel “Getting to the Heart of the Personal Essay” at the American Society of Journalists and Authors 2016 Writer’s Conference, I said yes.

-The lineup included my old professor Philip Lopate, likely our most profound contemporary essayist and scholar of essays; author Pamela Paul, the New York Times Book Review Editor; and Ada Calhoun, an author and essayist with two “Modern Loves” and four “Lives” columns in the New York Times.
+The lineup included my old professor Phillip Lopate, likely our most profound contemporary essayist and scholar of essays; author Pamela Paul, the New York Times Book Review Editor; and Ada Calhoun, an author and essayist with two “Modern Loves” and four “Lives” columns in the New York Times.

 From these literary heroes, I gained new perspective on the form and, surprisingly, myself.